 But those almost-rans?
 They had their shot and they failed.
 Your best bet is that perhaps some day in the distant future you'll have a chance to sit down with a different group and try again, but in the meantime all you can do is bitch about it on the Internet and ask for commentors to commiserate and share their own almost-rans.
 See what I did there?

 My only extended break from regular gaming occurred between late 2000 and early 2003.
 A fairly tumultuous time in my life, fair to say, and my return to gaming also signaled a return to a more settled, satisfied life in general.
-To celebrate, I put together an awesome campaign (if I must say so myself).
+To celebrate, I put together an awesome campaign.

 I made up 12 PCs for GURPS (an impressive feat in itself!).
 Each PC was represented by a senior photo taken from my high school alumni web page.
 Class of '84 (which was not my own graduating class, for those of you keeping score at home).
 I made up a contact sheet with all the photos on a single page.
 Players chose their character solely on the photos, then got the character sheet handed to them.
 The campaign kicked off on December 2nd, 1983.